Seonghoon-Yu/Pseudo-RIS/README.md

 ```

 #### For CutLER
-We use [CutLER](https://github.com/facebookresearch/CutLER) to reduce the excessive number of SAM masks and over-segmented SAM masks to prevent OOM issues.
+We use [CutLER](https://github.com/facebookresearch/CutLER) to reduce the excessive number of SAM masks and over-segmented SAM masks to prevent OOM issues, as demonstrated in our supplementary and implementation details.

 ```
 cd third_party/CuTLER/cutler/